eduardogz94/ui-kit/README.md

 <eg-form></eg-form>
 ```

-## Javascript CALLS OF OUR COMPONENTS
+## Javascript Calls of our components.

 ```